 - building a more equal, more caring community

 In 2011, we published the Sustaining Dunbar Local Resilience Action Plan, based on wide-ranging consultation with over 1,500 people in the area.
-This plan guides everything we do.
+Updated in 2015, this plan guides everything we do.
 Head to our projects page to see what we are up to.

 Sustaining Dunbar is a Community Development Trust and charity.